 Improving ventilation in kitchens, bathrooms, or laundry rooms

 Modern systems are designed to use less energy while maintaining steadier indoor temperatures.
 In Las Vegas, that often translates to improved cooling consistency during peak summer months.
+If your system is aging or struggling to keep up, it may be time to evaluate the signs it may be time to replace your AC system before finalizing your remodel plans.

 Direct Comparison: Which Approach Makes Sense?